sherratt-pemberton/inventory-manager/README.md

 From sign in Mfg can see a list of all their products and product information

 From their account mfgs can add, update and delete stock items

+feature branches to be created off of dev-branch